-Facet values with the count of 0 are not displayed.
+Facet values with the count 0 are not displayed.

-When you type values, the value is enclosed in quotes; the value inside the quotes must exactly match the metadata.
-For example, typing "sample \" in the originalName property returns only entities whose names match that exact string.
-To perform a wildcard search, type the wildcard string in the Search box.
-For example, typing the string "sample\\" in the Search box returns all entities with "sample\" at the beginning of their original name.
+When you type values, the value is enclosed in quotes; the value inside the quotes must match the metadata exactly.
+For example:

+- Typing "sample" in the originalName property returns only entities whose names match that exact string. - To perform a wildcard search, type the wildcard string in the Search box.
+For example, typing the string "sample" in the Search box returns all entities with "sample" at the beginning of their original name.

-When you construct search strings with filters, multiple values of a given property are specified within parentheses ( ).
-Multiple properties are added with the + operator.
+When you construct search strings with filters, use parentheses () to specify multiple values of a property.
+Add multiple properties by using the + operator.
 For example, entities of type HDFS or Hive that are of type file or directory:

-'''

-+(sourceType:hdfs sourceType:hive) +(type:file type:directory)

-and:

-((+sourceType:hdfs +created:[NOW/DAY-30DAYS TO NOW/DAY+1DAY]) sourceType:hive)
++(sourceType:hdfs sourceType:hive) +(type:file type:directory) and: ((+sourceType:hdfs +created:[NOW/DAY-30DAYS TO NOW/DAY+1DAY]) sourceType:hive)

-'''